-Application Fee, Application, Enrollment Agreement, High School Diploma, Transcript or GED, Criminal Record Check, Child Abuse Clearance.
+Application Fee, Application for Admission, Enrollment Agreement, High School Diploma or GED, Criminal Record Check, Child Abuse Clearance.

-As quickly as the body style of today's vehicles change, so do the skills and technology required to return them to their preaccident condition.
-The Collision Repair Technology Program offers state-of-the-art training in collision repair and refinishing that will prepare students to repair today's complex vehicles.
-This program offers theory and hands-on training including damage analysis, body repair, and refinishing.
+As quickly as the body style of today's vehicles change, so do the skills and technology required to return them to their pre-accident condition.
+The Collision Repair Technology Program offers training in collision repair and refinishing that help prepare students to repair today's complex vehicles.
+This program offers theory and hands-on training, including damage analysis, body repair, and refinishing.

 The I-CAR Enhanced Curriculum is used as a standard classroom training that prepares students for I-CAR and ASE certification.
-Today's increasingly complex vehicle designs challenge students to develop and utilize the skills required to excel in this high demand job market.
+Today's increasingly complex vehicle designs challenge students to develop and utilize the skills required to excel in the field of Collision Repair.
 Physical Damage Appraiser (Series 16-20) Credential.
-PA State Inspection, MACS, SP2, Emissions, and ASE included.
+PA State Inspection, MACS, SP2, Emissions, and ASE certifications are included as part of the Program.